Kipling & The Jungle Book

-Depart from London Heathrow for Mumbai, flying with British Airways direct flight.
+Depart from London Heathrow for Mumbai, flying with British Airways direct flight BA199 departing at 21:25.

 Region departures, alternative carriers available, please contact us with your preference.

 A very warm welcome awaits you in Mumbai!
-You will be met on arrival by a representative of Indus Experiences, and escorted in an air-conditioned vehicle to check-in for two nights at the Taj Mahal Palace, the iconic setting for the BBC’s Hotel India documentary.
-The hotel first opened its doors in 1903, its construction costing £250,000 (around £130 million today).
-It has played host to a raft of kings, presidents, and celebrities, and its location alongside the Gateway of India is unmatched.
+You will be met on arrival by a representative of Indus Experiences, and escorted in an air-conditioned vehicle to check-in for two nights at the The Oberoi Trident - Nariman Point Mumbai.

 Rudyard Kipling was born in Bombay (now Mumbai) on 30 December 1865 when his father, John Lockwood Kipling, was Principal and Professor of Architectural Sculpture at the city’s Sir Jamsetjee Jeejeebhoy School of Art.
 Kipling lived in Bombay until the age of five when he was sent away to school and he returned here in 1882 en-route to his first job in Lahore.